rbreje/ticket-generator-challenge/README.md

 - implement a component that generates a strip of tickets
 - implement a component that validates a strip of tickets
 - implement a simple REST API to generate a strip of tickets

+## TODOs

+[ ] Enhance the validation service readability
+[ ] Enhance the generation service readability
+[ ] Add tests for all the service
+[ ] Implement the REST endpoint to generate a ticket
+[ ] Convert the domain to DTO as JSON